kantega/kson/readme.md

         );
   }
 ```
 That looks like a lot of work.
-Too many underscores numbers and similar looking statements, this is too errorprone
+Too many underscores numbers and similar looking statements, this is too error prone
 to be safe.
-Lets fix that by creating a type FieldEncoder<A>`` that puts fields-value pairs into an object.
+Let's fix that by creating a type `FieldEncoder<A>` that puts fields-value pairs into an object.
 ```
 public interface FieldEncoder<A> {